pynvme/pynvme/README.md

 ------------------

 1. Intel CPU with SSE4.2 instruction set
-2. Linux, e.g. Fedora latest
+2. Linux, e.g. Fedora 29 or later
-2. 8GB DRAM recommended, or more if the DUT capacity is larger
+2. 8GB DRAM recommended, or larger if the DUT capacity is larger
-3. deep mode is supported in /sys/power/mem_sleep
+3. deep mode (S3) is supported in /sys/power/mem_sleep
-3. Tested with Fedora 29 and Python 3.7
-4. pytest is used as the test framework
-5. security functions (e.g. TCG, pyrite) are not enabled
+3. Python3.
+Python2 is not supported.

 Source Code
 -----------